henry2004y/Ganymede/shocks.md

 @show λ2
 ```

 which shows $\lambda_2 \simeq 3.19$.
-In Vlasiator 2D I get 15 in the equatorial plane with spatial resolution $300 km$ downstream near the shock, which is much larger than this.
+In Vlasiator 2D I get 15 in the equatorial plane with spatial resolution 300 km downstream near the shock, which is much larger than this.

 ### Anisotropy in the solar wind